Our behaviour has real costs.

-The effects of New Zealand’s increasingly rude, violent and aggressive behaviour are wide ranging and significant for workers, businesses, and taxpayers:*
+The effects of New Zealand’s increasingly rude, aggressive, and violent behaviour are wide ranging and substantial for workers, businesses, and taxpayers:*

 • Worker anxiety and poor mental health